RockefellerArchiveCenter/processing-manual/index.md

 ---
 layout: docs
-title:  "Guide to Processing Collections"
+title:  "Processing Manual"
 ---
-The *Rockefeller Archive Center Guide to Processing Collections* provides detailed documentation on the archival processing strategies and methods used at the RAC.
+The Rockefeller Archive Center Processing Manual provides detailed documentation on the archival processing strategies and methods used at the RAC.
 It was written by the RAC Processing Team in close collaboration with other members of the RAC archival staff.
-Within the institution, it is commonly referred to as the Processing Manual.

 ## Mission